Aqil Agha: Consolidation of influence

 Aqil angered the kaimakam (district governor) of Acre, Muhammad Kubrisi, for his intervention in a dispute between two factions of the Catholic Church in Nazareth.
 One of the leaders of the Catholic factions, Sheikh Yusef Elias, had been dismissed by the church and subsequently entered Aqil's protection.
 He requested Aqil's intercession with Kubrisi, which was unsuccessful.
 When Sheikh Yusef decided to take matters into his own hands by raising a group of armed partisans in Nazareth, the church was compelled to restore his employment.
 Kubrisi believed Aqil had backed Sheikh Yusef's actions and accused Aqil of sedition.
 Kubrisi recalled Aqil and his Hawwara irregulars to Acre, verbally lambasted them and dismissed them all from service.
-Aqil was deeply insulted by Kubrisi's words and actions, and subsequently left for Transjordan where he sought the protection of the Beni Sakhr tribe.
+Aqil was deeply insulted by Kubrisi's words and actions, and subsequently left for Transjordan where he sought the protection of Emir Fendi Al-Fayez of the Beni Sakhr tribe.

 Aqil secured a durable alliance with the Beni Sakhr, consecrated through his marriage to a woman from the tribe.
 From Transjordan, he and his band of irregulars raided areas on both sides of the Jordan River until he was invited back to the Galilee by Acre's kaimakam in 1847.
 The latter had sought to neutralize Aqil and his allies' marauding activities, and thus pardoned Aqil.
 He was also given command of 75 bashi-bazouk in the Lower Galilee.
 Thereafter, he was commissioned with overseeing that region's security.
 In particular, the successive governors of Acre entrusted him with protecting the Galilee's trade routes and maintaining general security in the area, which he did successfully.
 With time, he became an unofficial mutasallim (tax collector) for much of northern Palestine, including the Jezreel Valley, Safad, Tiberias and Nazareth.
 The tax he collected was not on behalf of the authorities, but rather a tribute payment (khuwwa) to receive his protection.
 While this unofficial system proved successful in guaranteeing local security, later historians criticized it as akin to a protection racket.